-K. Tobacco
+K. Tobacco and Vaping

-Any revenues raised by increasing federal excise taxes should be earmarked for health services and tobacco control activities.
-Any federal legislation on tobacco should not preempt stronger state and local tobacco control laws or remedies.
+Any revenues raised by increasing federal excise taxes should be earmarked for health services, tobacco and/or vaping control activities and public education campaigns on the health effects of tobacco and/or vaping.
+Any federal legislation on tobacco and/or vaping should not preempt stronger state and local tobacco control laws or remedies.